Follow our top tips to keep you and your family safe over the holidays from the twelve mishaps of Christmas!

 600,000 people have burnt themselves whilst roasting chestnuts on an open fire.

 Want to know more how to avoid burns in the kitchen?
-This article is what you need.
+Check out this article

 Indigestion and food poisoning